kani-ahmed/Nginx-Server-Access-Log-File-Analyzer/README.md

 To use this application, you need to have a web server access log file in the Combined Log Format or a compatible format.
 You can configure the path to the log file in the scripts.

 To run the application, you need to have a web server that supports PHP 7 or later.
-You can simply clone this repository to a directory under your web server's document root and access the index.php file from your web browser.
+You can simply clone this repository to a directory of the server nginx is running on.
+Apache should have the same file format, I suppose.

-Usage
+**Key Feature**

+**IP Location Lookup:** The application uses an IP geolocation API to obtain location information for each IP address in the access log.
+This information is displayed in the access log table and is used to generate charts showing requests by country and requests by IP address.

+**Catching**: To minimize the number of location lookups, I am catching the location data for each ip till expiry time is reached.
+This will help using free location lookup websites without hitting their monthly free benchmark.

+**Sorting and Filtering:** The access log table can be sorted by clicking on the headers of each column.
+Additionally, the table can be filtered by IP address, country, city, and region using a search bar.
+**Pagination:** The access log table is paginated to improve performance and make it easier to navigate.
+Users can choose how many rows to display per page, and can navigate between pages using a pagination bar.

+**Usage**

 Viewing statistics

 The application shows you three charts with the following statistics:

 Requests by IP address